 What changed

-Transaction ID sanitisation.
-Data Manager is stricter than the old path.
+The transaction ID sanitisation.
+Data Manager is stricter about transaction_id than the old path.
 It rejects @, spaces, and most special characters.
-Safe set: [A-Za-z0-9._:+|-].
-If your transaction IDs contain email addresses or UUIDs, sanitise before sending.
+The safe set is [A-Za-z0-9._:+|-].
+If your transaction IDs contain email addresses or UUIDs with hyphens in the wrong places, you need to sanitise before sending.
 The old path was lenient.
 The new path is not.

 The migration in practice

 Step one: enable the API.
 In Google Cloud Console, enable Data Manager API on the project that owns your OAuth credentials.
 This is not automatic.
 It is not enabled by default when you enable Google Ads API.
+You have to find it and click it.

 {